Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

 Use this Wiki to find information about the ROM hack!
 It is currently a WIP, but it is still pretty useful at this stage.

 Please use the search function to find any Pokemon, item, or route you are interested in learning more about.
-Use the sections below for more general information.
+Use the sections below for more general information!

 For further assistance, join the [discord](discord.gg/5KaesJHx9e)!